Elu-toasty/discord-bot-guide/README.md

 Thanks for checking out our GitHub page!
 The Discord Bot Guide was originally created by [ThatGuyJamal](https://github.com/ThatGuyJamal).
 He is a fellow software engineer and Highschool student.

 > I have always loved using Discord for many years now.
 Discord bots were never something I thought about building myself until a friend asked me about them.
 Soon I began to research them and build them myself.
-While I'm no prophetical in Full-Stack development, I decided to get a few people together and create this website.
+While I'm no proffesional in Full-Stack development, I decided to get a few people together and create this website.
 My goal is to improve all of our development skills by building real-world documentation that people can use.
 Teaching others is always fun when you enjoy it. *ThatGuyJamal#2695 - 2021*

 ### Getting Started